OfficeDev/Office-Add-in-samples/Samples/excel-keyboard-shortcuts/README.md

 ## Scenario: Open/Close taskpane and modify cell color

 This sample adds three different shortcuts to the Office Add-in.
 This enables the user to:
-- Use the "Ctrl+Shift+Alt+Up" keyboard shortcut to open the taskpane.
+- Use the "Ctrl+Alt+1" keyboard shortcut to open the taskpane.
-- Use the "Ctrl+Shift+Alt+Down" keyboard shortcut to close the taskpane.
+- Use the "Ctrl+Alt+2" keyboard shortcut to close the taskpane.
-- Use the "Ctrl+Shift+Alt+O" keyboard shortcut to cycle through colors for a selected cell.
+- Use the "Ctrl+Alt+3" keyboard shortcut to cycle through colors for a selected cell.
+- Use the "Ctrl+R" keyboard shortcut to test the shortcut conflict modal.

 ## Build and run the solution